Does Stretching Help Dupuytren's Contracture?

-Those who suffer fromDupuytren's Contracture seek relief in several ways ranging from topical creams to surgery.
-The effectiveness of these potential remedies depends on different factors, the most important of which may be how far the disease has progressed.
+People who suffer from Dupuytren's Contracture may seek relief in several ways ranging from topical creams to surgery.
+The effectiveness of each potential treatment depends on a variety of factors, the most important being how far the disease has progressed.

 Here are a few stretching exercises that you may find useful:

 - Spreading your fingers.
 Place your palm flat on a solid surface.
 Spread your fingers wide like a fan and draw them back together.
 Stretch them as far as you can and note that they will extend farther the more you do this.
 Repeat several times.

 - Lifting your fingers.
 Place your palm flat on a solid surface.
 Lift one finger and hold it for a few seconds.
 Put that finger down.
 Now lift the next finger for a few seconds.
 Move from finger to finger, getting a good stretch for each one.
 Repeat as many times as is comfortable.

 - Bending your fingers.
 Hold your hands out in front of you.
 Now bend the first two joints of your fingers, hold them there for a few seconds, and straighten them.
 Repeat this as many times as is comfortable.